 Now would you call it this FAB?

 I used pine but you can always consider using a more durable wood, especially if you are staining it.
+Cedar would cost a bit more but could be used if you want a natural look without any paint.

 Always drill pilot holes to prevent wood from splitting.